parisni/mimic-omop-guidelines/01-introduction.rst

 Our study
 ###########

 The aim of MIT with MIMIC-III is to provide open datas, more collaborative and reproductitible studies with shared codes.
 In this purpose the transformation from MIMICIII to MIMICIII-OMOP with standardized mapping concept is important and was hightly supported by the MIT.
 (4)

 In this article we provide a example of Extract Transform Load (ELT) implementation of electronic health records (EHR) in intensive care unit by transforming the all MIMIC-III database (expected high frequency datas) to OMOP CDM version 5.3 (last version in date).
 We’ll expose our methodology and we’ll discuss about modification we want to propose to the omop community.
 We’ll also discuss about potential loss of information links to this ETL.

-3 axes of evaluation : ETL, ANALYTICS, Contribution.
+This preliminary work is to transform the MIMIC DB into OMOP, and we evaluate here OMOP in term of data merging (multicentric, observational, clinical) Finally we will discuss how OMOP can address the early warning system challenge.

 1. Vincent JL.
 Is the current management of severe sepsis and septic shock really evidence based?
 PLoS Med 2006; 3:e346